From Ritual Image to Generative Structure

 not as a story told through images, but as a system through which meaning is produced.

 This perspective reveals unexpected continuities.
-The algorithmic logic of contemporary image production echoes the structural logic of vernacular traditions.
-What appears as technological innovation often extends principles that have long existed in other cultural contexts.
+The logic of contemporary generative systems echoes the structural principles found in vernacular traditions.
+What appears new often extends what already existed in other forms.

-In this transformation, the role of the viewer also changes.
-No longer a passive observer, the viewer becomes an active participant—reading, connecting, and interpreting within a field of relations.
+The role of the viewer also changes.
+No longer a passive observer, the viewer becomes an active participant - reading, connecting, and interpreting.

 The image no longer belongs to the artist alone.